jundalisay/spblist/content/en/social/economics/principles/part-2/chapter-01.md

 ---
 heading: "Chapter 1"
 linkTitle: Chapter 1
-title: "The Second Law of Value"
+title: "The Third Law of Value"
 # date: 2022-01-03
 # date: 2022-01-31
-image: "/graphics/econ/law2.jpg"
+image: "/graphics/econ/law3.jpg"
-description: "The Second Law states that real value emerges from nominal value and is maximized by following one's true interests or dharma."
+description: "The Third Law states that real value emerges from nominal value and is maximized by following one's true interests or dharma."
 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/